 Melissa Hernández Jasso

-Originally from Mexico City, she received her B.A. in International Relations from The National Autonomous University of Mexico (UNAM), graduating with honors.
-Prior to her graduate studies, she served at the Mexican Ministry of Foreign Affairs and was a research consultant for Article 19’s Office for Mexico and Central America.
-She has also collaborated at various research institutions, including the Munk School of Global Affairs and Public Policy at the University of Toronto, the City Institute at York University, and the Center for Research on North America at UNAM.
+She is a Stone Fellow in Inequality and Social Policy and was a Fulbright García-Robles recipient.
+Originally from Mexico City, she received her B.A. in International Relations with highest honors from the National Autonomous University of Mexico (UNAM).
+Prior to her graduate studies, Melissa worked in human rights and global affairs at the Mexican Ministry of Foreign Affairs and at Article 19's Office for Mexico and Central America.
+She has also held research affiliations at the Munk School of Global Affairs and Public Policy (University of Toronto), the City Institute at York University, and the Center for Research on North America at UNAM.

 Previous Degrees: